GeamXD/danish-business-analytics/README.md

 # Benchmark App

 ## Overview
-The Benchmark App is a Streamlit-based web application designed for analyzing and comparing business metrics.
+The Benchmark App is a Streamlit-based web application designed for analyzing and comparing danish business metrics.
 This application leverages a SQLite database for user authentication and integrates with other Python modules to perform complex data analysis.

 ## Features
 - User authentication system (login/signup) using SQLite database.